 For example, if you’re running a “star employee” program that awards exceptional achievement, will a badge be enough to motivate employees long-term?
 The chances are that the appeal of badges will wear off after a while.
 The promise of a chance for a bigger prize, like a five-star weekend away, might be more effective for motivating employees.

-But prizes aren’t the only reward to consider.
-Every employee that emotionally engages with their work craves recognition.
-Consider how small, quality-of-life rewards, like a voucher for a lunch out, can be used in combination with public recognition, e.g. presented in front of the whole company, to keep employees engaged.
+But monetary prizes aren’t the only reward to consider.
+Every employee who emotionally engages with their work craves recognition.
+Consider how small, quality-of-life rewards, like a voucher for a lunch out or an extra day off, can be used in combination with public recognition, e.g. presented in front of the whole company, to keep employees engaged.

 The catch of gamification in the workplace is that sometimes only the highest achievers feel recognized.